solosboris/assecor.gui/README.md

 ng run assecor.gui:server --configuration=production

-The packages from the directory node_modules are downloaded by installation and not included to the current git repository.
+The packages from the directory node_modules are downloaded by project's generation and not included to the current git repository.

 ng serve --open --proxy-config src\proxy.conf.json